smallstep/docs-old/step-cli/reference/crypto/change-pass/index.md

 **--no-password**
-Do not ask for a password to encrypt the private key.
+Do not ask for a password to encrypt a private key.
 Sensitive key material will be written to disk unencrypted.
 This is not recommended.
 Requires **--insecure** flag.

 ## Examples